 Graham flour is named after Sylvester Graham!
 He devised a special method for grinding wheat into flour.
 His method included keeping the wheat kernel’s outer bran layer, germ, and endosperm during the grinding process… Whereas all-purpose flour only includes the endosperm.

 In other words… Graham flour is just a special type of whole wheat flour!
 It’s usually a bit coarser than most commercial whole wheat flours due to minor differences in their grinding and milling processes.
-However, just like whole wheat flour, graham flour includes lot of micronutrients (like extra fiber!) from the wheat kernel’s outer bran and germ, so graham flour and whole wheat flour have very similar health benefits!
+However, just like whole wheat flour, graham flour includes lot of micronutrients (like extra fiber!) from the wheat kernel’s outer bran and germ, so graham flour and whole wheat flour have very similar health benefits.

-HOW TO MAKE HEALTHY HOMEMADE MINI CINNAMON GRAHAM CRACKERS
+KEY INGREDIENTS TO MAKE HEALTHY HOMEMADE MINI CINNAMON GRAHAM CRACKERS

 And no… White whole wheat flour is not a combination of white (aka all-purpose) flour and regular whole wheat flour!
 Instead, it’s made by finely grinding a special type of soft white wheat (hence the name!), whereas regular whole wheat flour comes from a heartier variety of red wheat.
-They have the same health benefits (like extra fiber!), but white whole wheat flour has a lighter taste and texture… And that lets the sweet cinnamon flavor of your healthy homemade cinnamon graham crackers really shine!
+They have the same health benefits (like extra fiber!), but white whole wheat flour has a lighter taste and texture… And that lets the sweet cinnamon flavor of your healthy homemade graham crackers really shine!

-Tip: If you’re not using the same cinnamon variety as I do, then you can slightly increase the amount of cinnamon to get a stronger flavor!
+Tip: If you’re not using the same cinnamon variety as I do, then you can slightly increase the amount of cinnamon to get a stronger flavor.

 Once you’ve mixed everything together, it’s time to roll out the dough!
 I use a silicone baking mat and a silicone rolling pin (← that’s the one I own, just in black!) to do this.
 Their nonstick silicone surfaces mean I don’t have to flour the rolling pin or my countertop!